A mini travel guide of Skiathos island!

 ELIVI Skiathos island koukounaries

-Elivi is fabulous, with four great sandy beaches nearby (Koukounaries, Ambelakia, Big Banana and Little Banana).
-The hotels are new (there are three different hotel buildings in different spots; Xenia, Grace and Nest), and the rooms are modern, beautiful and well equipped!
+Elivi has four great sandy beaches nearby (Koukounaries, Ambelakia, Big Banana, and Little Banana).
+The hotels are quite new (there are three different hotel buildings in different spots; Xenia, Grace, and Nest), and the rooms are modern, beautiful and well-equipped!
 The breakfast is also impressive!
 More Information Here!

 Skiathos Avaton Hotel, Philian Hotels & Resorts – Skiathos Town